MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/cheatsheet.md

 Xamarin.Forms solutions should follow the instructions described in the guide [Automating Xamarin.Forms testing with Xamarin.UITest and Test Cloud](/xamarin/xamarin-forms/deploy-test/uitest-and-test-cloud).

 > [!NOTE]
-> Xamarin.UITest requires NUnit 2.6.3 or higher to run tests.
+> Xamarin.UITest requires NUnit 2.6.3 or 2.6.4 to run tests.
 Xamarin.UITest is not compatible with NUnit 3.x.

 <a name="initializing_tests_on_ios"></a>
 ### Initializing Xamarin.UITest on iOS